-Dean A. Fergusson Senior Scientist and Full Professor, Ottawa Hospital Research Institute
+Dean A. Fergusson, Senior Scientist and Full Professor, Ottawa Hospital Research Institute

 Dr. Dean Fergusson is an established international leader in evidence-based transfusion medicine and clinical trial methods.
-Throughout his career, he has received over \$160 million in peerreviewed research grants (including 134 CIHR grants), over \$39 million as a principal investigator (including 35 CIHR grants), and major salary awards from CIHR and the Province of Ontario.
-He is one of the most cited and impactful researchers, having published over 500 peer-reviewed journal articles, many in high impact journals.
-His current H-index is 94 and his global citation numbers rank in the top 1% in both transfusion medicine and epidemiology.
+Dr. Fergusson has conceived, designed, and conducted randomized trials in transfusion medicine that have advanced knowledge and practice in defining the optimal blood product to transfuse, establishing timelines to administer transfusions, and evaluating transfusion alternatives.
+Throughout his career, he has received over \$263 million in peer reviewed research grants (including 156 CIHR grants), over \$74.5 million as a principal investigator (including 43 CIHR grants), and major salary awards from CIHR and the Province of Ontario.
+He is one of the most cited and impactful researchers, having published over 655 peer-reviewed journal articles, many in high impact journals.

-Marcia Finlayson Vice Dean (Health Sciences) and Professor and Director, School of Rehabilitation Therapy, Queen's University
+Marcia Finlayson, Professor, School of Rehabilitation Therapy, Queen's University